notgamer-modrinth/remob_description/README.md

   - The **first hit** taken gives it **Slowness & Weakness X** for **3 seconds**.
   - When below **100 HP**, **it will unleash a roars**, affecting all **entities within 10 blocks** with **Weakness & Slowness III** for **5 seconds**.
   - When enraged, **grows bigger** (**Scale: 1.3 → 1.45**) and gains **permanent Speed I**.
-  - **💡Tips:** Hurt the ravager first when it's at full health, then defeat the ravager by entering a small enterance, and making sure it can't get to you.
+  - **💡Tips:** Hurt the ravager first when it's at full health, then defeat the ravager by entering a small entrance, and making sure it can't get to you.

 </details>
 <details>